The family of a person going to aged care often want to know how not to pay a bond at a nursing home.

 Centrelink have gifting rules and transferring a home, or giving away mum’s assets are not only fraught with danger from a legal aspect, but Centrelink can continue to count the assets for assessment in any case.

-This is definitely an area to get expert aged care financial advice.
+This is definitely an area to get expert aged care consultant.

 Please be aware that accountants and solicitors may be experts in taxation and trust structures, but they rarely understand Centrelink’s complex aged care rules.